chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/learning_minicp/part_9.rst

     :scale: 50
     :width: 600
     :alt: scheduling timetable1
+    :align: center

 *TODO 2* is to check that the profile is not exceeding the capacity.
 You can check that each rectangle of the profile is not exceeding the capacity;
 otherwise you throw an `InconsistencyException`.

-*TODO 3* is to filter the earliest start of unbound activities by pushing each activity (if needed) to the earliest slot when it can be executed without violating the capacity threshold.
+*TODO 3* is to filter the earliest start of unbound activities by postponing each activity (if needed) to the earliest slot when it can be executed without exceeding the capacity.

 .. code-block:: java